foundation-model-stack/fms-fsdp/docs/train_details.md

 checkpoints were failing to be written, although training job continued.
 The last known checkpoint was 1.5T.

-**1.5T-1.7T:** We evaluated the 1.5T checkpoint with lm-eval harness and discovered that model has been trained with extra special token between two documents due to a formatting change that occurred between Blue Pile V0.6 and Blue Pile 0.7.
-We modified the dataloader to eliminate the extra special token, and continued training with the modified dataloader from 1.7T token onwards.

-**1.7T-2T:** The loss initially spiked due to the change in the special tokens which was quickly recovered in a few billion tokens.
-The training finished without any other manual intervention!!
+**1.5T-2.0T:** The training finished without any other manual intervention!!

 ### Speedups